-To assess compliance with key provisions of COTPA in Maharashtra, an observational study of compliance was conducted in Aurangabad, Haraswadi, Jalgaon, Mumbai, and Asoda during May-July 2012.
+To assess compliance with key provisions of COTPA in Maharashtra, an observational study of compliance was conducted in Aurangabad, Haraswadi, Jalgaon, Mumbai and Asoda during May-July 2012 and again in August-September 2013.
+All visited venues were GPS coded in 2012 and revisited in 2013.